With your support, at the Arthur M. Blank Hospital, we’ll advance the future of pediatric cardiac care.

 We’re investing in the future of cardiac care

 We strive to provide the best cardiac care to patients so that they never have to settle for anything less.
-That’s why we’re expanding the cardiac resources and capabilities at the new hospital to hold 84 cardiac beds and four specially designed Cardiovascular Operating Rooms (CVORs), meaning we will have over 115,000 square feet of space dedicated to cardiac care.
+That’s why we’re expanding the cardiac resources and capabilities at the new hospital to hold 84 cardiac beds and three specially designed Cardiovascular Operating Rooms (CVORs), meaning we will have over 115,000 square feet of space dedicated to cardiac care.
 And, if our philanthropic support permits, we hope to have a dedicated MRI machine for use in research and treatment, from cardiac to neonatology.

 We’re leading the charge on research